silnrsi/pysilfont/docs/scripts.md

 In a round-trip ufo -> glyphs -> ufo there is currently there is some data loss in the standard glyphs -> ufo conversion, so (unless `--nofixes` is set) the script fixes some data and restores some fields from the original ufos if they are present in the masterdir.

+Additional fields to restore can be added using `-r, --restore`.
+This will restore the fields listed if found in either fontinfo.plist or lib.plist

 Currently features.fea does not round-trip sucessfully, so `--nofea` can be used to suppress the production of a features.fea file.

 Example usage:

 ```
 psfglyphs2ufo CharisSIL-RB.glyphs masterufos
+psfglyphs2ufo CharisSIL-RB.glyphs masterufos -r key1,key2
 ```

 If this Glyphs file contains two masters, Regular and Bold, then it will export a UFO for each into a 'masterufos' directory.
 To have the fonts exported to the current directory, give it a blank directory name: